Queen Victoria deck plans

 Each of the Queen Victoria cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Queen Victoria staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Cunard Queen Victoria cruise ship deck plan shows a total of 1037 staterooms for 2074 passengers (max capacity is 2489) served by 900 crew-staff (max 1001).
 The boat has 12 passenger decks (7 with cabins), 6 restaurants, 15 lounges and bars, 9 shops-boutiques, 3 swimming pools (1 hydrotherapy), 5 outdoor Jacuzzis (whirlpool hot tubs), 12 elevators, open deck area is 930 m2 (10,000 ft2), laundrettes (passenger-use laundry rooms).

 Cunard Victoria deck plan changes 2017 refurbishment review

-During the ship's last scheduled 2017 drydock refurbishment (May 5 - June 4, done by Fincantieri in Palermo Sicily Italy) were installed additional 43 Britannia Club staterooms, as well as single-occupancy cabins.
+During the ship's last drydock was in 2017 (May 5 - June 4, done by Fincantieri in Palermo Sicily Italy) were installed additional 43 Britannia Club staterooms, as well as single-occupancy cabins.
 According to Cunard, the decision was based on passenger demand.

 - A total of 18 balcony cabins plus 15 inside cabins were added on decks 6, 7, 8, 9.
-The new interior staterooms were added in the aft deck sections of decks 5, 6, 7 and 8.
+The new interior staterooms were added in the aft deck sections of decks 5, 6, 7, 8.

 - 5 new Penthouse Suites were also added.